Disjointed

 Disjointed is an American television sitcom created by David Javerbaum and Chuck Lorre and starring Kathy Bates.
 Twenty episodes of the series were ordered from Warner Bros. by Netflix, with the first 10 episodes premiering on August 25, 2017.
 The last 10 episodes were released on January 12, 2018.
-On February 14, 2018, Netflix canceled the series.
-It is noteworthy as their first original multi-cam sitcom.
+On February 14, 2018, Netflix canceled the series after one season.

 Plot

 After decades of advocating for legalized cannabis usage, Ruth Whitefeather Feldman (Kathy Bates) employs her newly graduated son and a team of young budtenders to help run her Los Angeles cannabis dispensary.
 Along the way, Ruth and the team run into "highs" and lows.
 Delving into marijuana history, activism, 4/20, misconceptions about stoners, and the personal lives of the whole team, the show touches on serious issues such as post-traumatic stress disorder and highlights the medicinal benefits of the marijuana plant.